 Anytime a skeptical or science page attempts to get solid, comprehensive information out there, chances are Facebook is using the opportunity to spread rumors and harmful pseudoscience right along with it.
 Facebook users run the gamut from savvy to novice, and so it isn’t unreasonable to think some people may see the links paired with our post and assume that we are somehow endorsing them.
 People can get the idea that the myths we are debunking is that cancer is a legitimate disease, chemotherapy is helpful, and that doctors want to help.
 This works to defeat the purpose of posting such links to in the first place.

 With our article Facebook has decided to include three dangerous and well debunked claims.
 The first is that cancer cannot survive in an alkaline environment.
 The idea here is that if we change our diet to include alkaline foods we can change our blood pH to be more alkaline and thus kill cancer cells.
 This information has been addressed by a number of sources including this article from Quackwatch.
 In short, blood pH is tightly regulated by our bodies, so no matter how many alkaline foods you eat your blood pH will stay within a narrow range.
 Further, regular healthy cells cannot function in an highly alkaline environment either, so even if you did manage to change your blood pH you would be harming more than just the cancer.
 The goal should be to eat a balanced and varied diet.
 The idea that by eating certain foods we can bring about significant and lasting changes in blood pH is as absurd as the idea that eating cold foods will result in significant and lasting changes in body temperature.
-Both are kept in a narrow range by the body and if they aren’t, you’ll need to take actual medication, not simply eat some broccoli.
+Both are kept in a narrow range by the body and if they aren’t, you’ll need to seek actual medical attention, not simply eat a plate of broccoli.

 The next claim is that a combination of lemon juice and baking soda produces effects ten thousand times stronger than chemotherapy.
 The article itself talks almost exclusively about lemons, with the baking soda seeming to be an afterthought to “normalize the pH of the body.”
 A quick search of snopes finds debunking for this one.